Ramsey properties of randomly perturbed hypergraphs: A variant of the regularity lemma for hypergraphs

-Returning to the pair $(\mathcal{V}_1,\mathcal{B}'_1)$ and its potential loss of Property~(R.2), the Approximation Lemma (Lemma~\ref{lem:approx}) is applied to this pair so as to produce a pair $(\mathcal{V}_2,\mathcal{B}_2)$ such that $\mathcal{V}_2 \prec \mathcal{V}_1$ and $\mathcal{B}_2$ approximates $\mathcal{B}'_1$ per~(APX.2).
-That is, modulo some $\xi n^2$ exceptional pairs, with $\xi>0$ being arbitrarily small yet fixed, the partition $\mathcal{B}_2$ refines $\mathcal{B}'_1$.
-Utilising the fact that the members of $\mathcal{B}_2$ are highly regular, per~(APX.1), we proceed to {\sl randomly} slice (see {\bf Steps~I.a} and {\bf~I.b} in the proof of Lemma~\ref{lem:ghrl} for details) the members of $\mathcal{B}_2$ so as to obtain a partition $\mathcal{B}_3$ which, modulo some $\xi' n^2$ exceptions, with $\xi' >0$ being arbitrarily small yet fixed, refines $\mathcal{B}_2$ and such that its members satisfy Property~(R.2), in that all its members are at the `correct' density and regularity as required by Property~(R.2).
-This stage of the process culminates with the pair $(\mathcal{V}_2,\mathcal{B}_3)$ and with Property~(R.2) regained.
+Utilising the fact that the members of $\mathcal{B}_2$ are highly regular, per~(APX.1), we proceed to {\it randomly} slice (see Steps~I.a and~I.b in the proof of Proposition~\ref{lem:ghrl} for details) the members of~$\mathcal{B}_2$ so as to obtain a partition~$\mathcal{B}_3$ which, modulo some $\xi' n^2$ exceptions, with $\xi' >0$ being arbitrarily small yet fixed, refines $\mathcal{B}_2$ and such that its members satisfy Property~(R.2), in that all its members are at the `correct' density and regularity as required by Property~(R.2).
+This stage of the process culminates with the pair $(\mathcal{V}_2,\mathcal{B}_3)$ and with having Property~(R.2) regained.

 Having $\mathcal{B}_2$ essentially refining $\mathcal{B}'_1$ and $\mathcal{B}_3$ essentially refining $\mathcal{B}_2$ modulo some $o(n^2)$ exceptions each time, plays a crucial part in the forthcoming index manipulation arguments appearing below.
 Unfortunately, due to the application of the Approximation Lemma (Lemma~\ref{lem:approx}), it is possible that the pair $(\mathcal{V}_2,\mathcal{B}_3)$ does not satisfy Property~(R.3).